pluto-lang/website/pages/cookbook/chat-bot.en.md

 ---
-title: A Command Line Chatbot using OpenAI API
+title: A command-line chatbot using OpenAI API
+description: Creates a chatbot running in a command line terminal.
+The chatbot supports multiple sessions and automatically saves and restores sessions.
+tags: ["AWS", "TypeScript"]
 ---

 # A Command Line Chatbot using OpenAI API